BCHD White Paper: State of Health in Baltimore (Winter 2016)

-Background: BCHD is committed to fighting one of the most pervasive challenges and leading cause of death and poor health in Baltimore City: chronic disease.
-We take a multi-pronged approach to addressing chronic disease that encompasses direct services, education and policy actions.
+Background: BCHD is committed to fighting one of the most pervasive challenges and the leading cause of death and poor health in Baltimore City: chronic disease.
+We take a multi-pronged approach to addressing chronic disease that encompasses direct services, education, and policy actions.
 Our chronic disease efforts encompass the following:

 - Cardiovascular Disease/Tobacco Cessation Smoking is the number one preventable contributor to early death from heart disease, stroke, and cancer.
 BCHD provides smoking cessation services, community education, school-based projects, and enforcement of retailer compliance with tobacco control ordinances.
 Programs are community-based and deploy health educators and youth educators to engage community members in cessation campaigns, in recognition that 90% of adult smokers started smoking before age 18.